 Growing of plant products for producing biofuels.

 Commercial breeding and training of horses, including training for racing as well as stock horses.
 A finding must be made, based upon evidence, that the primary function of the operation is commercial horse breeding or training for sale, and this is the source of revenue or income to the cover the cost(s) of the operation.
+Pursuant to the California Department of Conservation – Equine Industry Policy.

 Fiber for basket-making and related commercial purposes.

-Accessory uses which support commercial agricultural operations including curing, processing, packaging, packing, and shipping of agricultural products.
+Accessory uses which support the commercial agricultural operations including curing, processing, packaging, packing, and shipping of agricultural products.

 Accessory structures appurtenant and necessary to the commercial agricultural operation, including dwellings located on the land and occupied by persons directly engaged in the commercial agricultural operation (including lessors and lessees).

 The growing of timber with the purpose of harvesting timber, the harvesting of timber, and necessary processing facilities.

-Compatible Uses

-The following land uses, and those uses which in the opinion of the Planning Director, subject to ratification by the Board of Supervisors, are be substantially similar in nature thereto, shall be deemed compatible with agricultural production uses and thus allowed within agricultural preserves, provided that these land uses are not the principal use, do not displace the agricultural production use, and occur while there is an agricultural production use occurring within the agricultural preserve as described above.
+In order for the use to be considered as “devoted to the commercial production of agricultural commodities”, the contracted parcel(s) must meet at least one of the following conditions.

+The property is at least 10 acres of prime land, at least 60% of the property is being used for commercial agriculture and the owner substantiates commercial agriculture use on at least 70% of the property in 3 of the past 5 years using one form of verification (See Section V. B. 1.); or

+The property is at least 10 acres of non-prime land, at least 60% of the property is being used for commercial agriculture and the owner substantiates commercial agriculture use on at least 70% of the property in 3 of the past 5 years using form of verification (See Section V. B. 1.); or

+The property is prime land, at least 50% of the property is being used for commercial agriculture and generated annual gross revenue from sales of agricultural commodities in 3 of the past 5 years of at least $1,000 per acre or $10,000 whichever is greater; or

+The property is non-prime land, at least 50% of the property is being used for commercial agriculture and generated annual gross revenue from sales of agricultural commodities in 3 of the past 5 years of at least $250.00 per acre or $10,000, whichever is greater; or

+The property is at least 40 acres in size and produces timber or other forest products under an active Non-Industrial Timber Management Plan, an active Timber Harvest Plan, Timber Harvest Plan that was filed and executed within the last 15 years or Registered Professional Forester (RPF) assessment which determines the property to be legitimate Timber Land.

+Exceptions to the land coverage standard shall be considered when there are natural land features present, such as streams and rock outcroppings, which the owner demonstrates are not conducive to commercial agricultural uses.Compatible Uses

+The presence of commercial agriculture as described above is required prior to the development or establishment of a compatible use.
+The following land uses shall be deemed compatible.
+Any other proposed uses shall be vetted by the Administrator for compatibility.
 Income derived from compatible uses will be capitalized for land valuation purposes.
 Compatible structures and/or improvements will be taxed at normal rates without any property tax benefits.

-Growing and harvesting of timber, but not including any processing facilities.
+Growing and harvesting of timber.

-Farm employee housing which is incidental to a commercial agricultural use.
+Farm employee housing which is incidental to the commercial agricultural use.

 Roadside stands for the sale of agricultural produce.